In this article

 Table of contents

-If your employees are starting to travel more this year, make sure you have an effective travel and expense (or T&E) policy.
-A great travel and expense policy outlines how employee expenses for business-related travel are managed, such as airline tickets, hotel reservations, ground transportation, and meals.
-More importantly, by establishing clear guidelines upfront, you’ll eliminate confusion, minimize errors, and promote responsible spending habits among your employees.
-A travel and expense policy outlines how employee expenses for business-related travel are managed and covers actual expenses such as airline tickets, domestic travel costs, and hotel reservations.
+If your employees are traveling more this year, you need an effective travel and expense (or T&E) policy in place.
+A travel and expense policy outlines how employee expenses for business-related travel are managed and covers actual expenses, like airline tickets, domestic travel costs, and hotel reservations.

 By establishing clear guidelines upfront, a T&E policy helps eliminate confusion, minimize errors, and promote responsible spending habits among your employees.